FloSch62/ansible-eda-demo/README.md

 # UV-Based Ansible Demo: Create EDA TopoNodes

-This demo provisions a pair of NodeProfiles (spine/leaf), five Nokia EDA TopoNodes (2 spines, 3 leaves), the interfaces used to wire the fabric, and the logical TopoLinks between them inside the `eda` namespace.
-NodeProfiles are created/upserted first and the TopoNodes, Interfaces, and TopoLinks are applied via a single Core transaction.
+This demo provisions five Nokia EDA TopoNodes (2 spines, 3 leaves), the interfaces used to wire the fabric, and the logical TopoLinks between them inside the `eda` namespace.
+TopoNodes, Interfaces, and TopoLinks are applied via a single Core transaction while reusing the stock NodeProfiles that ship with EDA (for example `srlinux-ghcr-25.7.2` and `srlinux-ghcr-25.7.1`).
 Everything is self-contained, relies on the published Nokia EDA collections, and uses [uv](https://github.com/astral-sh/uv) to manage Python dependencies.

 ## Layout